renaldo122/Mvc-CodeFirst/README.md

 -In this project you can create Furnitors

--You can create products linked for a specifice furinitor.
+-You can create products linked for a specific furinitor.

 -You can import products from Excel
 (To import from Excel the header of excel should have the columns with names as showed in the list of products